 I have a ******* typewriter.
 Can you tell me what it's worth?

-For value I need detailed information and pictures of all sides, decals, any damage, etc. I can then give a ballpark estimate.
-It's very likely worth more than what other "expert" sites claim.
+To receive an estimated value, for which I charge a $75.00 appraisal fee, I need detailed information and pictures of all sides, decals, any damage, etc. It's very likely worth more than what other "expert" sites claim.
 They are not interested in updating their sites in regard to current collecting conditions.
 Antique typewriters have taken a serious hit in value, while "undesirable" typewriters(just about any typewriter made after 1935 as quoted by the "experts") have become VERY desirable.
 People have gotten away from collecting display/investment only typewriters.
 90% of my customer base actually use their typewriters.
 Be aware of current market conditions and don't rely on outdated books/websites in regard to value!

 What payments do you accept?